 In most cases, however, the greatest risks are the risks to the fetus or newborn.
 These include the risk of:

 For mothers and families who are coping with the consequences of their doctor’s failure to timely diagnose or treat group B strep during pregnancy, the costs can begin to add up quickly.
 This includes not only financial costs such as medical bills and additional time missed from work, but non-financial costs such as pain and suffering, emotional trauma, and loss of enjoyment as well.
 These are all costs for which financial compensation is available, and Connecticut law establishes clear liability for doctors and health care facilities that make harmful medical mistakes.

 If you or your child has experienced complications from group B strep during pregnancy, you should take the following steps to protect your legal rights:

 Are you entitled to financial compensation for complications from group B strep during pregnancy?
-For a free, no-obligation consultation about your legal rights, call us at 203-487-5667 or tell us how we can reach you online today.
+For a free, no-obligation consultation about your legal rights, call us today.
+A Connecticut group B strep lawyer could walk you through your legal compensation options.